Client Credentials Flow

 Auth0 Authorization Server responds with an Access Token.

 The application can use the access token to call an API on behalf of itself.
+For more information on this process, see Validate JSON Web Tokens.

 The API responds with requested data.